Legacy+: Background

 The title represents a tribute to Fela Kuti as the pioneering afrobeat musician and also to the future of afrobeat music in general.
 It has also been referred to as an immortalisation of Fela Kuti and the afrobeat genre.
 Femi Kuti's Stop the Hate album occupies the first 10 tracks of the album while Made Kuti's For(e)ward album occupies the last 8 tracks.
 The cover art is a portrait art of Femi Kuti and Made Kuti by Delphine Desane.

 Femi Kuti's 10th studio album, Stop the Hate is described as a sociopolitical recording which proffers solutions to perennial problems highlighted in his previous recordings.
 He encourages youth participation in politics and urges a quick resolution to problems.

-Made Kuti's For(e)ward adresses national unity, sexual harassment as well as issues relating to police brutality and End SARS.
+Made Kuti's For(e)ward addresses national unity, sexual harassment as well as issues relating to police brutality and End SARS.
 He also chronicles how Nigeria's problems have remained the same since the 1970s.

 The music video for Femi Kuti's "As We Struggle Everyday" was released on the same day as the album release.
 The video was filmed by Optimus Dammy, edited by Audrey Hurtis, and illustrated by Kiki Picasso.